bowo-prasetyo/forkbuild/docs/Protocol.md

 itself, and therefore never appears in serialized Documents, Publications, or WorldLayout records.

-Marquee rectangles (added 0.1.45) are transient viewport gestures — screen-space session state used only to compute a selection.
-They are never serialized, transmitted, or persisted, like every other selection mechanism in this protocol.

 Spatial Editing Context (added 0.1.32) is explicitly excluded from the protocol.
 It describes what operations the current viewer is permitted to perform on a selected spatial object or multi-selection,